 Lake Placid was a busy tourist town and kind of cool with its Olympic village history, but I was ready to hike.
-I did pause to study the high jump towers.
+First, however, I did pause to study the high jump towers.
 I can’t even imagine that jump with no parachute!

-I started hiking and knew I was in for a tough hike within the first few miles.
+I started hiking and knew I was in for a challenging hike within the first few miles.
 This was a lightly used wilderness trail with plenty of mud bogs, rocks, blowdowns, and ancient bog bridge spikes waiting to impale an unsuspecting hiker.

 The obstacles and hurdles add to the beauty of these wild trails.
 Trees, undergrowth, fungi – everything is reaching out to take back the path humans have cut across it.
-This section of the NPT was losing its battle with the forest and it felt like stepping back into an earlier time when trails were functional and maintained only by the feet that tread upon them.
+This section of the NPT was losing its battle with the forest, and it felt like stepping back into an earlier time when trails were functional and maintained only by the feet that tread upon them.

 I passed three backpackers with a dog and one minimalist.
 I think the minimalist was wearing sandals.
 My toes cringed just thinking about the exposure.
 How do you hike like that through foot-sucking mud?
 I had images of sticks piercing toes and rocks jamming into cracked toenails.

 I ate the sandwich I had packed out while sitting above Moose Pond.
-The color was beginning to pop around the pond, and backed by the mountains I had a stunning view before the rain chased me into my tent.
+The color was beginning to pop around the pond, and backed by the mountains; I had a stunning view before the rain chased me into my tent.
 Dreary, grey days are some of the best for Fall color, and having a pond to reflect the images is the icing on the cake.

-I lay listening to the guys have a good time and drop loud objects, into the night.
+I lay listening to the guys have a good time and drop loud objects into the night.
 I probably should have slept in the shelter so I could fuss and keep the noise down, but that would have been no fun.

-Pleasant Surprises – My Hyperlite Junction 3400 was surprisingly comfortable with eight days of food, and I also only fell twice in the mud.
+Pleasant Surprises – My Hyperlite Junction 3400 was surprisingly comfortable with eight days of food, and I only fell twice in the mud.